-Object code Description Function guidance 6740 Depreciation/Amortization-Used to record depreciation or amortization to expense the cost of a capital asset, including right-to-use lease and subscription assets, less its salvage value, over the years of service.
-See §VI-E, Property Control for information on depreciation/amortization.
-Districts should use this code in proprietary funds only.
-6750 Capital Asset Impairments-Used to record impairment losses on capital assets.
+Object Code Description 6760 Capital Asset Impairments-Used to record impairment losses on capital assets.
 An asset is considered impaired when there is a significant, unexpected decline in the amount of service.
 If the loss meets the criteria as a special or extraordinary item, then districts should use other financing uses and other items object code 6950 or 6960.
 Districts should use this code in proprietary funds only.
 6800 DEBT SERVICE AND MISCELLANEOUS (Use detailed codes below) 6810 Dues and Fees -Expenditures or assessments for membership in professional or other organizations, personnel certification/licensing fees, or payments to a paying agent for services rendered, such as bank fees.
 6820 Judgments Against a District-Expenditures from current funds for all judgments against a district that are not covered by liability insurance but are of a type that insurance might have covered.
 Record only amounts paid as the result of court decisions or legal agreements here.
 Judgments against a district resulting from failure to pay bills or debt service are recorded under the appropriate expenditure object codes as though the district had paid the bills or debt service when due.
 Only 2310 6830 Redemption of Principal (Use detailed codes below) 6831 Bonds-Principal payments on bonds in the current year.
 Only 5000

-Object code Description Function guidance 6832 Other-Principal payments on long-term obligations, other than bonds, such as leases and financed purchase agreements for property and noninstructional software subscriptions.
+Object Code Description Function Guidance 6832 Other-Principal payments on long-term obligations, other than bonds, such as leases and financed purchase agreements for property and noninstructional software subscriptions.
 Districts should code short-term (12-month or less) leases to expenditure object code 6440 or 6443.
 Districts should code short-term noninstructional software subscriptions to expenditure object codes 6641 or 6655, as applicable.
 Districts should code separately identifiable service/support components of software subscriptions to 6340.
 See the capital or noninstructional software coding tools at the end of the chart of accounts to help determine the appropriate coding for capital and software purchases.
-Only 5000 6833 Instructional software subscriptions (more than 12 months)- Principal payments on instructional software subscriptions.
+6833 Instructional software subscriptions (more than 12 months)-Principal payments on instructional software subscriptions.
 Districts should code short-term (12-month or less) instructional software subscriptions to expenditure object code 6642 or 6643.
 Districts should code separately identifiable service/support components of software subscriptions to 6340.
 See 6832 for information on coding noninstructional software subscriptions.
 See the instructional software coding tool at the end of the chart of accounts to help determine the appropriate coding for software purchases.
-Only 5000 6840 Interest on Long-Term Debt (Use detailed codes below) 6841 Bonds-Interest payments on bonds.
+6840 Interest on Long-Term Debt (Use detailed codes below) 6841 Bonds-Interest payments on bonds.
 Only 5000 6842 Other-Interest payments on long-term obligations, other than bonds, such as leases and financed purchase agreements for property and noninstructional software subscriptions.
 See the noninstructional software coding tool at the end of the chart of accounts to help determine the appropriate coding for software purchases.
 Only 5000